ibm-cloud-docs/sell/service-get-start.md

 ## Before you begin
 {: #prereq}

 To onboard your services to the {{site.data.keyword.Bluemix_notm}} platform, you must be an approved {{site.data.keyword.Bluemix_notm}} build partner.
 You can expand your network by receiving access to {{site.data.keyword.IBM_notm}}’s global ecosystem, receive insights to better engage customers, grow your business, and increase revenue.
-For more information on being an {{site.data.keyword.Bluemix_notm}} build partner, see the [IBM Build Partner](https://www.ibm.com/partnerworld/public/build){: external} page.
+For more information on being an {{site.data.keyword.Bluemix_notm}} build partner, see the [IBM Partner Plus](https://www.ibm.com/partnerplus){: external} page.

 Besides being an {{site.data.keyword.Bluemix_notm}} build partner, service onboarding is limited to providers who meet the following prerequisites due to current processing times: